daradib/sidedoor/README.md

    - `known_hosts`: SSH host key of the remote server.
  * Optionally, grant remote access to the local sidedoor user by creating the file `/etc/sidedoor/authorized_keys` containing SSH public key(s).
+   `~sidedoor/.ssh/authorized_keys` is a symlink to `/etc/sidedoor/authorized_keys`.
-   The sidedoor-sudo package provides full root access.
+   The sidedoor-sudo package provides full root access to this user.

 Restart the sidedoor service to apply changes.